lanl/benchmarks/doc/sphinx/09_Microbenchmarks/M2_SPATTER/SPATTER.rst

 Set-up:

+The setup script will

+1. Download, untar, and prepare the Spatter input decks for the static_2d and asteroid problems.
-The setup script will initialize your CPU configuration file (scripts/cpu_config.sh) with ATS-3 defaults and the GPU configurationo file (scripts/gpu_config.sh) with V100/A100 defaults, and will buid Spatter for CPU and GPU.
+2. Initialize your CPU configuration file (scripts/cpu_config.sh) with ATS-3 defaults and the GPU configurationo file (scripts/gpu_config.sh) with V100/A100 defaults
+3. Will build Spatter for CPU and GPU.
 See the Spatter documentation and other build scripts (scripts/build_cpu.sh and scripts/build_cuda.sh) for further instructions for building with different compilers or for GPUs.

 The scripts/setup.sh scripts has the following options